NehaDadhich/nehasFoodWorld/tech/how-image-cards-were-introduced.md

 ---
-path: "/how-image-cards-were-introduced"
+path: "/making-of-image-cards"
-title: "How image cards were introduced"
+title: "Image Cards"
-date: 2020-06-01T00:00:00.000Z
+date: 2020-06-20T00:00:00.000Z
 tags: ["Image Cards","Gatsby images"]
 type: "tech"
 ---
+*Note:* The code can be viewed at <a href="https://github.com/NehaDadhich/nehasFoodWorld" target="_blank" rel="noopener noreferrer" class="link">  Neha's Food World Github</a>.

-I wanted the home page to display the images from the markdown as cards with description of images.
-This articles explains how this was achieved.
+One of the ideas was that the home page will display the recipes as image cards with description and date.
+This article explains how this was achieved.

-Firstly, I installed the following dependencies through npm:
+Firstly, the following dependencies were installed through npm:
 - gatsby-remark-images
 - gatsby-remark-copy-linked-files
 - gatsby-transformer-sharp
 - gatsby-plugin-sharp

 The recipeList.js file is responsible for displaying the list of latest recipes on the home page.
-I edited the graphQL query to fetch the image, description, title and date as following:
+The GraphQL query was edited to fetch the image, description, title and date as:

 ```Javascript{numberLines: true}
   query={graphql`